TITLE I - NAME

 ARTICLE IV. - ELECTED OFFICERS

 Section 1.
-Officers: President, Vice-President, Secretary, Webmaster, and Treasurer
+Officers: President, Vice-President, Secretary, Systems Administrator, Webmaster, and Treasurer

 Section 2.
 Duties of Officers: